UBB-SDI-23/Lab-5x-assignments/README.md

 You will need to:
 - Make your application as user friendly as possible: any unclear features or names will result in a lower grade.
 - Make your code as readable and efficient as possible: any "code smells" will result in a lower grade.
 - Write documentation for how to get your app running.
 Also mention any tech stack choices you made, any tradeoffs and anything else that might be relevant.
+Anything relevant that is missing from the documentation will result in a lower grade.
+- Aim for production-quality levels of UX, code quality and documentation clarity.

 ----
 ----